fmitch/recipes/src/main-courses/apple-pork-chops.md

   - Grandma Elaine
   - pork
   - apple
+category:
+  - meats
 authors:
   - name: Elaine Mitchell
     avatar: ":cook:"

 ---

+# Apple Pork Chops - AHC
-# Analaine's Home Cooking: Apple pork chops
+From Analaine's Home Cooking

 It used to be that when I would cook pork chops I would always season them with onion, garlic, sage, thyme, or maybe poultry seasoning.
 That's good, and I like it, but have you ever tried a whole new twist – like apple, brown sugar